Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 ## Architectural Patterns

-The architectural, pattern and design recommendations are intended to improve the usability, robustness and scalability of the toolkit.
+The architecture, pattern and design recommendations are intended to improve the usability, robustness and scalability of the toolkit.
 The suggested principle is a layered architecture embodying separation of concerns.
 This should include at least two layers:
 - UI Layer
   - The UI layer is only responsible for interaction and presenting the data onto the screen.
 UI Elements such as composables and state holders like ViewModels make up this layer.
 - Data Layer